Guns and Roses (Numbers): Plot summary

 Assistant US Attorney Robin Brooks (Michelle Nolden) approaches FBI Special Agent Don Eppes (Rob Morrow) at a gun range and thanks him for his help during a previous case.
 Don receives a phone call to a crime scene while on a date with Robin.
 When he arrives, he learns that his former girlfriend from Albuquerque, New Mexico, Bureau of Alcohol, Tobacco, Firearms, and Explosives (ATF) Agent Nikki Davis (Sandra Lindquist), was found dead, supposedly from a suicide.
-Don, not believing the preliminary findings, asks Dr. Charlie Eppes (David Krumholtz), his brother and an FBI math consultant, to mathematically determine whether she was inclined to commit suicide.
+Don, not believing the preliminary findings, asks Dr. Charlie Eppes (David Krumholtz), his brother and an FBI math consultant, to mathematically determine whether she was inclined to suicide.
 Early evidence reveals that she was to retire soon and that the last person she called was Don.
 The team learns that her husband ATF Agent Richard Davis (Matthew John Armstrong) was supposed to be in Texas but was instead in Mexico.
 Don goes back to Nikki Davis's house, where Richard Davis, who had just returned from Mexico, walks in on Don.
 Richard Davis tells Don that she had been diagnosed with cancer and was treating it with expensive experimental drugs from Mexico, hence Richard Davis' visits there.

-Charlie's use of a modified version of the Holmes-Rahe stress scale indicates that, due to her involvement in community activities and her excellent record with the ATF, Nikki Davis probably did not commit suicide.
+Charlie's use of a modified version of the Holmes-Rahe stress scale indicates that, due to her involvement in community activities and her excellent record with the ATF, Nikki Davis probably did not die by suicide.
 At the Davises' house, Charlie, his friend and colleague Dr. Larry Fleinhardt (Peter MacNicol), and FBI Special Agent David Sinclair (Alimi Ballard) then attempt to match the pattern caught by microphones found around the neighborhood with the sound from Nikki Davis' service revolver.
 Charlie, Larry, and David's test reveals that a second person was in the room the night she died.
 Coupled with evidence that Richard Davis was involved in weapons smuggling, Charlie's evidence confirms Don's suspicion that she was murdered.